 Click here to watch this video with closed captioning on YouTube.

 - 18% of Deans of Schools of Medicine are women.

 - Women represent 19% of Department Chairs.
 Taken together, Black, Latina, Native American, Pacific Islander women comprise fewer than 3% of department chairs.

-- While women have made gains at the level of assistant, associate, and senior associate/vice dean, they are most likely to serve in roles related to diversity, faculty, and student affairs and are less represented in clinical affairs and research.
+- Women’s gains at the level of Assistant, Associate, and Senior Associate/Vice Dean have been in roles related to diversity, faculty, and student affairs and they remain underrepresented in clinical affairs and research.

 - Just 7% of medical journals are edited by women.

 - Women comprise 18% of hospital CEOs, and just 3% of healthcare CEOs overall—even though 4 out of 5 healthcare workers are women.